rocjs/roc-internal-dev/README.md

 We should create a template that can be used to quickly create new packages/plugins.

 # Changelog
+## 1.1.1
+- Made a correct reference to getConfiguration from `roc`.

 ## 1.1.0
 - More generic way to handle extensions, brings support for plugins.
 - New better way to generate documentation.